faustino125/tauro/core/tauro/exec/README.md

 - Load all necessary input DataFrames via `InputLoader`
 - Build a `Command` (NodeCommand or MLNodeCommand) depending on layer/context
 - Execute and capture the result
-- Validate and persist results via `OutputManager`
+- Validate and persist results via `DataOutputManager`
 - Release resources explicitly (unpersist/close/clear) to encourage GC

 Parallel execution: